 - 1. All development shall adhere to mitigation sequencing. - 2.
 All development resulting in visible above-ground facilities or signage shall comply with the city's Design Guidelines and shall be subject to design review pursuant to Long Beach city code 12-10 and 10A. - 3.
 Development shall be located, designed, and operated to result in no net loss of shoreline functions. - 4.
-Development shall be located, designed, and operated to avoid adverse impacts to other shoreline uses, including but not limited to recreation and public access. - 5.
-In the areas of associated wetlands, the building setback line for all private development shall be the 1980 SCL, except that between Sid Snyder Drive West and Bolstad Avenue West, the building setback Line for all private development shall be the 1968 SCL. - 6.
-The maximum height of any structure located on land shall be thirty-five feet (35') above highest adjacent grade, except in the area of associated wetlands (see below for those standards). - 7.
-In the area of associated wetlands, Long Beach zoning development standards applicable to the underlying zoning designation shall apply, including lot size, lot coverage, building height, lot line setbacks, signage, parking, design review, landscaping, and accessory building size. - 8.
+Development shall be located, designed, and operated to avoid adverse impacts to other shoreline uses, including but not limited to recreation and public access.

+- 5. In the areas of associated wetlands, the building setback line for all private development shall be the 1980 SCL, except that between Sid Snyder Drive West and Bolstad Avenue West, the building setback Line for all private development shall be the 1968 SCL. - 6.
+Any use that is not exempt from the permitting requirements of the SMA, including those defined in Chapter 12 of the Long Beach zoning regulations, resulting in impacts to associated wetlands located west of the 1889 line and east of 200 feet landward of the OHWM shall require a conditional use permit. - 7.
+The maximum height of any structure located on land shall be thirty-five feet (35') above highest adjacent grade, except in the area of associated wetlands (see below for those standards). - 8.
+In the area of associated wetlands, Long Beach zoning development standards applicable to the underlying zoning designation shall apply, including lot size, lot coverage, building height, lot line setbacks, signage, parking, design review, landscaping, and accessory building size. - 9.
 Before new commercial nonwater-oriented development is permitted within associated wetlands, the proponent must demonstrate that upland areas are not feasible for the intended economic activity.